-According to New York assemblymember Linda B. Rosenthal, the state is suffering.
-It’s the worst housing crisis since the Great Depression and there are over 90,000 men, women and children at the mercy of the elements.
+According to New York state assembly member Linda B. Rosenthal, the state is suffering.
+It’s the worst housing crisis since the Great Depression, and there are over 90,000 men, women and children at the mercy of the elements.
 Meanwhile, tens of thousands of units all over New York City are sitting empty, held off the market by property owners waiting for circumstances to favor the accumulation of the absolute maximum in profits.
 Among housing watchdogs, this practice is known as “warehousing.”
-A coalition of its critics, including Rosenthal and a handful of other politicians and affordable housing advocacy groups, operate under the opinion that warehousing amidst a housing crisis is both immoral and makes a living hell out of the lives of residents dwelling in nearby apartments.
+A coalition of its critics, including Rosenthal and a handful of other politicians and affordable housing advocacy groups, are of the opinion that warehousing amidst a housing crisis is both immoral and makes a living hell out of the lives of residents dwelling in nearby apartments.

 Their fight had been and remains shepherded by Elise Goldin, a tenant activist who works for the nonprofit St. Nicks Alliance, as well as the non-profit legal services provider Take Root Justice.
 (Various activist groups have targeted warehousing as a practice and, together, they recently formed the End Apartment Warehousing Coalition.)

 The building on Irving Avenue is just one of the many Ink-owned properties whose tenants are working with Goldin and St. Nicks.
 While specifics vary somewhat, they share a common theme: what Goldin and others see as purposeful neglect by landlords looking to transform rent-stabilized apartments into market-rate cash cows.
 (On Yelp, Ink Property Group has an abysmal rating.)